black-roland/homeassistant-yandexgpt/README.md

 ## Set up

-Use My Home Assistant buttons above to install and configure the integration.
+Use blue buttons above to install and configure the integration.
 Please check out the official documentation on how to retrieve [folder ID](https://yandex.cloud/en/docs/resource-manager/operations/folder/get-id) and [API key](https://yandex.cloud/en/docs/iam/operations/api-key/create).
+For a service account it's required to set the following roles: `ai.languageModels.user` and `ai.imageGeneration.user`.